alp1n3-dev/cast/README.md

 **v0.5**

 - [ ] Get command and flag suggestions working.
-- [ ] Go through require semantic versioning, cli guidelines site, and polish off the cli book.
-Refactor and fix as issues are observed.
+- [ ] Go through require semantic versioning and then the cli guidelines site.
+Refactor and fix as issues are observed. (_Optional_: Finish the CLI book)
-- [ ] Fix error returning structure and handle errors correctly and in better places.
+- [x] Fix error returning structure and handle errors correctly and in better places.
 - [ ] Create tests & benchmark tests for all files, flags, args, etc. Have these also run in GitHub.
-- [ ] Fix logging, make it clearer.
+- [x] Fix logging, make it clearer.
 Make sure it handles errors well and is human-first and they are helpful to the user.
 Make sure that only the "advanced" errors bleed through if the debug flag is used.
 Include helpful suggestions with errors.
 - [ ] Get the standard no-common help page setup: https://clig.dev/#help
 - [ ] Add a link to where issues should be submitted to the help text.
 Make sure the issue form for bugs is customized and helpful.